Is your child ready for a cell phone? Take this quiz to find out.

 How much does it cost to add Norton 360 to your LifeLock plan?

-To get all-in-one protection similar to the level that Aura provides, LifeLock users need to pay extra for the Norton 360 add-on.
-This includes device and network security tools, such as Norton antivirus software, a virtual private network (VPN), and data breach notifications.
+Unlike Aura, which includes digital security and other features on all plans, LifeLock users need to pay extra for the Norton 360 add-on.
+This includes device and network security tools, such as Norton antivirus software, a virtual private network (VPN), and a password manager.

 LifeLock Select plans with Norton 360 only include device protection and security for five devices, while Ultimate Plus plans cover an unlimited number of devices.

-Packages also come with parental controls (for LifeLock family plans), a password manager, and cloud backups.
+Packages also come with parental controls (for LifeLock family plans), a PC Safe Cam, and cloud backups.

 While Norton 360 provides powerful protection, adding it to your plan can prove costly.